-In 2004 the governing body of barristers, the Bar Standards Board, relaxed the requirement for a solicitor in legal proceedings.
-Since then QEB Hollis Whiteman have ensured that we are equipped to accept work on a Direct Access basis, enabling individual members of the public and companies to instruct barristers directly via Public or Licensed Access.
-Individuals and most professions are now able to obtain specialist legal advice and assistance without the need or involvement of a solicitor.
-Where we deem that the case is unsuitable for the scheme, we are able to recommend you to the best solicitor for your case.
+In 2004, the governing body of Barristers, the Bar Standards Board, relaxed the requirement for a Solicitor in Legal Proceedings.
+Since then, QEB Hollis Whiteman has ensured that we are equipped to accept work on a Direct Access basis, enabling Individual Members of the Public and Companies to instruct Barristers directly via Public or Licensed Access.
+Individuals and most Professions are now able to obtain Specialist Legal Advice and Assistance without the need or involvement of a Solicitor.
+Where we deem that the Case is unsuitable for the scheme, we are able to recommend you to the best Solicitor for your Case.

-All of the barristers at QEB Hollis Whiteman who accept direct public access are members of the Public Access Bar Association and are registered with the Bar Council to conduct Direct Public Access work.
+All of the Barristers at QEB Hollis Whiteman who accept Direct Public Access are registered with the Bar Council to conduct Direct Public Access work.